-I write books about mercenaries and extremists, smugglers and peacekeepers, lost causes and short-lived countries, and the kind of writers who hammer out words on a busted typewriter with a 9mm in their belt and a bottle of vodka in the ice box.
+I write books about mercenaries and extremists, gangsters and peacekeepers, lost causes and short-lived countries, and the kind of writers who hammer out words on a busted typewriter with a 9mm in their belt and a bottle of vodka in the ice box.

 And it’s all true.

-My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession.
-A third about Ethiopia’s battle with Italian Fascism came out in June 2017 and the fourth, on the Counter-Jihad movement, appeared the next year.
-A book about gangsters in Nazi-occupied Paris should be out in Summer 2020.
+My first book was about the Spanish Civil War, my second told the story of the 1960s Katanga secession, the third described Ethiopia’s battle with Italian Fascism, the fourth focused on the modern Counter-Jihad movement, and the fifth is about gangsters in Nazi-occupied Paris.
 My books are available in hardback, paperback, and ebook; in English and Spanish; published by Biteback Publishing, Thistle, Amberley Publishing, the History Press, Destino of Barcelona, Columbia University Press, and Oxford University Press.